 Like many WordPress site owners, how to secure your WordPress website in 2021 should be your prime concern.
-WordPress is pretty secure if you are making wise choices on installing plugins and themes which are secure enough but the more you get exposed to the internet, the more you are at high risk of having a potential website risk.
+WordPress is pretty secure if you are making wise choices on installing WordPress Plugins and Themes which are secure enough but the more you get exposed to the internet, the more you are at high risk of having a potential website risk.
 So it becomes mandatory for users to start taking measures to secure your WordPress website to be on the safer side.

 How to secure your WordPress website